dlab-berkeley/Python-Web-APIs/lessons/01_api_lesson.md

 * A very common type of API is the Web API, which, among other things, allows users to query a remote database over the internet.

-* For example, a web service such as Twitter has many databases that may be of use to us: Tweets, Users, Replies, etc. If we want to access some portion of these databases, it'd be helpful to have a set of rules and protocols in place to outline how we access this information.
+* For example, a web service such as Reddit has many databases that may be of use to us: Posts, Users, Subreddits, etc. If we want to access some portion of these databases, it'd be helpful to have a set of rules and protocols in place to outline how we access this information.
 This is the motivation for an API.

 * Web APIs take on a variety of formats, but the vast majority adhere to a particular style known as **Representational State Transfer** or **REST**.